kevinlu1211/Kaggle-Iceberg-Classifier/README.md

  ![alt text][image1]

-The main purpose of the framework is to create an end-to-end pipeline (data preprocessing -> model training -> evaluating model performance) that can easily manipulated.
-As a result of the lookup dictionaries being injected into the ExperimentFactory I can mix and match different kinds of preprocessing methods, optimizer, schedulers, and model architectures without having to write extra boilerplate code.
+The main purpose of the framework is to create an end-to-end pipeline (data pre-processing -> model training -> evaluating model performance) that can easily manipulated.
+As a result of the lookup dictionaries being injected into the ExperimentFactory I can mix and match different kinds of pre-processing methods, optimizer, schedulers, and model architectures without having to write extra boilerplate code.
 Moreover, due to the Experiment Configuration File I will easily be able to re-run past experiments, just by passing the configuration file into the ExperimentFactory